SeregPie/DearImage/README.md

 # PaperDuck

-Manipulates canvas in the browser via native functions of the 2D rendering context.
+Manipulates canvas in the browser via native functions of a 2D rendering context.

 ## dependencies